|Power of Operators|

 Operators in C

-In my opinion the operator king of modern languages is C and many of the languages that are based on it.
+In my opinion the operator king of modern languages is C and its approach has been inherited by many of the languages that are based on it.

 Once you start to extend the range of operators that a language has then you have to worry about associativity as well as precedence.